 2-3 strips lemon rind, plus 1-2 tbsp juice

-1 small handful thyme leaves, chopped
+One small handful of thyme leaves, chopped

 four-6 slices toast